Envision Charlotte: Building a Smart City Through Collaboration and Innovation

-AA: That this initiative was an economic development program and by reducing the cost of doing business in Charlotte more businesses would ultimately want to move their business to Charlotte.How about community participation?
-Is the community there actively involved?
+AA: That this initiative was an economic development program and by reducing the cost of doing business in Charlotte more businesses would ultimately want to move their business to Charlotte.

 AA: We focus on the 61 large commercial buildings in our uptown and we engage the employees of those buildings.
-To date we have trained 1,500 individuals on learning sustainable actions in the workplace.What were the top 3 things you did that made the collaboration work with all the stakeholders in this great project?
+To date we have trained 1,500 individuals on learning sustainable actions in the workplace.

 AA: First of all, we needed the right leadership to get the program going and that was Jim Rogers, the former CEO of Duke Energy.
 He is a visionary and is well respected in our community.
 Second, we needed to make sure it was a ‘win’ for everyone involved.
 For example, working with UNCC helps our partner buildings understand how their buildings operate and the best energy efficiency projects for them to implement, but that also helps UNCC by giving their students real world experience.
 Third, we needed a group of committed individuals across many sectors to help create the mission and then to bring their respective organizations along, such as the city, county, utility, university and private sector.

 RV: At Itron, we see collaboration as one of the key drivers for sustainable cities.
-I think to truly make cities smarter, we need to engage all stakeholders, including city leaders, utilities, local businesses, non-profit groups, start-ups and citizen groups, to ensure that each city is making the most of all of its resources: human, financial, technology and natural resources.In which geographic regions are people seeing the most activity in smart city projects?
+I think to truly make cities smarter, we need to engage all stakeholders, including city leaders, utilities, local businesses, non-profit groups, start-ups and citizen groups, to ensure that each city is making the most of all of its resources: human, financial, technology and natural resources.

 RV: Thinking about the smart city projects I’m familiar with I would say there are many of them in all parts of the world, ranging from smaller scale collaborations to new city development.
 In Europe for example, Amsterdam is taking a similar approach to Envision Charlotte by focusing on the Amsterdam Metropolitan Area.
 Amsterdam Smart City (ASC) is a unique partnership between businesses, authorities, research institutions and the people of Amsterdam.
 With this model, groups start small, get early results and then scale-out the projects.
 However, in China, Itron is actually taking part in the development of a new sustainable city in Tianjin.
 Sino-Singapore Tianjin Eco-City is a flagship government-to-government project between Singapore and China.
 Established in 2007, it is built on the vision of being “a thriving city which is socially harmonious, environmentally-friendly and resource-efficient”.
-When completed in 2020, Sino-Singapore Tianjin Eco-City is estimated to have approximately 350,000 residents.Has the data thus far revealed anything surprising or unexpected about Charlotte?
+When completed in 2020, Sino-Singapore Tianjin Eco-City is estimated to have approximately 350,000 residents.

 AA: Not yet, but as we gather more data from the other pillars and start to look at the nexus of those data sets, that could get interesting!

 AA: Duke Energy’s Smart Energy Now, which has been renamed to Smart Energy In Offices has been commercialized and is now being rolled out to other parts of their market.
-That was the project that worked with employers and employees on behavior programs.When cities enter into Smart City projects, what are the most common driving factors and target areas?
-Do these differ widely across geography?
+That was the project that worked with employers and employees on behavior programs.

 RV: As I travel around the states and abroad attending smart city-related events and talking to mayors, city leaders and utilities, I hear some commonality from all stakeholders.
 Consistently, they are trying to apply creative thinking and technology to address challenges across the energy and water, transportation, healthcare, air and waste sectors.
 If you consider that more than half of the world’s population are living in cities, this puts an incredible strain on these areas, which means we need to be resourceful with what we have to create sustainable cities for our grandkids and their grandkids.

 AA: Currently the EV adoption rate is relatively low, we do however, have 53 charging stations in our uptown.
 We are working with Duke Energy on an education program for the employees of our partner buildings to start educating people on EV’s and their advantages.